-This function provides an Enclave Signing Key White List Certificate Chain.
-An Enclave Signing Key White List Certificate Chain contains the signing key(s) of the Intel(R) SGX application enclave(s) allowed to be launched.
+This function provides an Enclave Signing Key White List Certificate Chain, which contains the signing key(s) of the Intel(R) SGX application enclave(s)

+allowed to be launched.
 If the system has not acquired an up-to-date Enclave Signing Key White List Certificate Chain, you can provide the chain to the system by setting sgx_register_wl_cert_chain.
-Use sgx_get_whitelist_size to get the size of current Enclave Signing Key White List Certificate Chain.
-Use sgx_get_whitelist certificate Chain.
-Use sgx_get_whitelist certificate for the system by setting sgx_get_whitelist certificate for the size of current Enclave Signing Key White List Certificate Chain.
-Use sgx_get_whitelist certificate for the chain.
+Use sgx_get_whitel-ist_size to get the size of the current Enclave Signing Key White List Certificate Chain.
+Use sgx_get_whitelist to get the chain.